 - When you use a web browser such as Firefox to connect to a website, you are viewing files on a remote computer.
 These computers are usually set up to serve the website files and are also known as web servers.
 These servers are usually assigned a series of numbers and letters known as IP addresses.
 You can think of these IP addresses like phone numbers for computers.

 - In order for Firefox to know which website to connect to, you usually need to tell it by clicking on a link or by typing the domain name of the website at the top of the browser.

 - If the website is properly set up, then the domain will correspond to an IP address.
 When you connect to the domain in your browser, the domain automatically sends you to its corresponding IP address, which then sends you to its corresponding web server.

 - Once you've connected to a web server with your browser, you can send and receive files to and from the web server.
 These files are collectively known as your traffic, or web traffic.

-However, your connection to app.standardnotes.org and other websites will be known to your internet service providers and anyone else who is watching your network.
+However, your connection to app.standardnotes.com and other websites will be known to your internet service providers and anyone else who is watching your network.
 They won't know what you're writing in your notes app, but they'll know that you're using it.

 DNS over HTTPS is the technology that encrypts the domain names and IP addresses that you're connecting to in a similar way that https encrypts your web traffic.